kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/external-plugins/index.md

 ```

 ::: info
-The plugin default name will be infered from the class name:
+The plugin default name will be inferred from the class name:
   - class name will be converted to `kebab-case`
   - the string `Plugin` will be removed